camunda/camunda-docs/docs/components/concepts/encryption-at-rest.md

 - You can view cluster encryption key details in **Cluster details** on the **Console Overview** tab.

 :::note
-You cannot use Camunda-managed software or hardware encryption keys for encryption of backups.
 Backups use the default provider GCP encryption.
 :::

 ### Encryption types